 Donate it to a thrift store.
 I sometimes see needlepoint at local thrift shops and Northern California has one thrift shop that only has craft items.

 Donate it to charity.
 You might know of a local charity looking for craft items.
 There are also some organizations that take donations from everywhere.
-The ANG Yahoo group has a list of these.

 If it isn’t a UFO, you have more options for donation.
 Rittenhouse Needlepoint has a wonderful charitable program for teaching needlepoint.
 Local youth organizations and schools might welcome yarn and thread.
 Knitters who knit for charity might love uncut skeins of yarn.